Out-Law Guide | 28 Oct 2019 | 11:57 am | 2 min. read

 It is usually a good idea for trustees to request a copy of the dead person's will.
 It may explain why the spouse or next of kin is not always provided for on the expression of wishes form.

 Trustees need to investigate the member's domestic, personal and financial situation.
 They could ask the member's immediate colleagues or those named in the expression of wishes form for information.
 If writing to potential beneficiaries it is important to be sensitive.
-The Pension Ombudsman forced trustees to apologise for writing to a widow in a 'casual, indifferent and unfeeling' way, in one case.
+The Pension Ombudsman has in the past forced trustees to apologise for writing to a widow in a 'casual, indifferent and unfeeling' way.

 Trustee boards should think carefully before they delegate death benefit decisions to individuals or small groups within the trustee structure.
 It is important to check whether pension scheme rules allow the board of trustees to delegate decisions in this way.
 Trustees will probably wish to retain control of all but the very straight-forward cases and any delegated decisions should probably be reviewed at trustee meetings.

 Trustees need to give reasons for their decisions.
 These should be carefully worded to avoid infringing the right to privacy of potential beneficiaries.